gitenter/gitenter/gitar/doc/git-synchronization-notes.md

 #### Ubuntu `git` package problem with `gnutls`?

-It is argued in [here](https://askubuntu.com/questions/186847/error-gnutls-handshake-failed-when-connecting-to-https-servers) that the problem is because the `gnutls` package does not work behind a proxy.
+It is argued in [here](https://askubuntu.com/questions/186847/error-gnutls-handshake-failed-when-connecting-to-https-servers) and (maybe) [here](http://stackoverflow.com/questions/13524242/error-gnutls-handshake-failed-git-repository) that the problem is because the `gnutls` package does not work behind a proxy.
 So we should use `openssl` and recompile `git` with it.

 ```bash
 $ sudo apt-get update